L1FE0FJ4Y/tiny_vm/README.md

 - Work after type checking is not implemented yet

 #Future Work
+- Since full quack is not yet implemented, script for running the Quack is not yet set up
 - Once the Type Checking is done, the compiler can compile any Quack languages